 1 p.m. to 2:30 p.m.
 Insect hike.
 Eddie Dunbar, founder and president of the Insect Sciences Museum of California, will lead a family-friendly yet erudite hike revealing secrets of the Hillside’s tiniest animals.
 Meet at Location Four, Regency Gateway.

 2:30 p.m. to 3:30 p.m.
 Easy Wildflower Walk.
 Join Susan Schwartz from Friends of Five Creeks to enjoy wildflowers and more in this hike aimed both at young people and the general public.
 Meet at Location Five, King Court.

 3:30 p.m. to 5 p.m.
 Hidden Poetry/Geocaching Hike.
 Join Jenny Hammer for a 90-minute family-friendly hike in search of hidden geocaches, both officially-registered and ones containing poems.
 Coordinates of the caches will be supplied.
-Bring a GPS device if you have one, or simply use ours.
-Meet at Location Seven, Schmidt Lane Trailhead.
+Bring a GPS device if you have one; if not we can share! .
+(You can learn more about geocaching at: geocaching.com.)
+Meet at Location Six, Schmidt Lane Trailhead.

 5 p.m. to 7 p.m.
 Enjoy the view, snacks, and good company.
 Join an informal gathering with members of Trekkers and some of our hike leaders and volunteers.
 This open-to-all event takes place where the view is great, a few hundred yards from Location Five, King Court trailhead.
 Follow signs.